SirHoog/AIs-with-Grenade-Launchers-Fight/README.md

     - **A**: [I found this](https://www.quora.com/What-range-of-values-can-a-weight-in-a-neural-network-take-on) <br>
     Normalized (range from -1 to 1) weights and activations are better.

-- **Q**: Do Genetic Algorithms / Machine Learning prove that evolution is real?
+- **Q**: Do Genetic Algorithms / Evolutionary Algorithms prove evolution in real life?
-    - **A**: Genetic Algorithms mimic the process of natural selection according to [Wikipedia](https://en.wikipedia.org/wiki/Machine_learning#Genetic_algorithms).
+    - **A**: Genetic Algorithms **mimic** the process of natural selection.
 Genetic Algorithms change how the AI functions.
-It does not transform.
-Many people have programmed evolution, and their AIs did transform, but it transformed based off of the experience of other AIs.
 In the real world, animals may have *learned* from watching their parents, but they didn't just gain their parents' knowledge genetically.
+In machine learning, the AI "learns", not evolves.
+You can say that it "learns" from its mistakes, and each generation, is another trial.
 If you want to know more, you can visit [this](https://creation.com/genetic-algorithms-do-they-show-that-evolution-works).
-If you want to discuss this topic personally, you can DM me on discord (sirhoog).
+If you want to discuss this topic to me personally, you can DM me on discord (sirhoog).

 ## Libraries used:
 - https://www.sfml-dev.org/index.php